openstack/tempest/HACKING.rst

         # The created server should be in the detailed list of all servers
         ...

-Tempest-lib includes a ``check-uuid`` tool that will test for the existence and uniqueness of idempotent_id metadata for every test.
-If you have tempest-lib installed you run the tool against Tempest by calling from the tempest repo::
+Tempest.lib includes a ``check-uuid`` tool that will test for the existence and uniqueness of idempotent_id metadata for every test.
+If you have tempest installed you run the tool against Tempest by calling from the tempest repo::

     check-uuid